Violeta Parra: Early life

+Musical career

+In the beginning of her career, there was a greater interest in Eurocentric music by the vast majority of the population in Chile.

+The Parras performed in nightclubs, such as El Tordo Azul and El Popular, in the Mapocho district, interpreting boleros, rancheras, Mexican corridos and other styles.

+Parra took a break from her musical career in 1938 to start a family.
+In 1944, Parra started to perform again under the name "Violeta de Mayo" (Violeta of May or May Violet).
 Parra began singing songs of Spanish origin, from the repertoire of the famous Argentinian singers Lolita Torres and Imperio Argentina.
-She sang in restaurants and, also, in theatres, calling herself Violeta de Mayo.
+She sang in restaurants and also in theatres.
 In 1945, she appeared with her children Isabel and Angel in a Spanish show in the Casanova confectionery.

-In 1948, after ten years of marriage, Parra and Luis Cereceda separated.
-Parra and her sister Hilda began singing together as "The Parra Sisters", and they recorded some of their work on RCA VICTOR.
-In 1949, Violeta met and married Luis Arce.
-Their daughter Carmen Luisa was born in the same year.
-Parra continued performing: she appeared in circuses and toured, with Hilda and with her children, throughout Argentina.
+Parra and her sister Hilda began singing together as "The Parra Sisters," and they recorded some of their work on RCA VICTOR.
+Parra continued performing: she appeared in circuses and toured with Hilda and with her children throughout Argentina.

 The folklorist

-In 1952, Parra's third daughter, Rosita Clara, was born.
-In that same year, encouraged by her brother Nicanor, Violeta began to collect and collate authentic Chilean folk music from all over the country.
-She abandoned her old folk-song repertoire, and began composing her own songs based on traditional folk forms.
+In 1952, encouraged by her brother Nicanor, Violeta began to collect and collate authentic Chilean folk music from all over the country.
+She abandoned her old folk-song repertoire and began composing her own songs based on traditional folk forms.
 She gave recitals at universities, presented by the well-known literary figure Enrique Bello Cruz, founder of several cultural magazines.
 Soon, Parra was invited to the "Summer School" at the University of Concepción.
 She was also invited to teach courses in folklore at the University of Iquique.
 In Valparaiso, she was presented at the Chilean-French Institute.

-Parra's two singles for EMI Odeon label: "Que Pena Siente el Alma" and "Verso por el Fin del Mundo", and "Casamiento de Negros" and "Verso por Padecimiento" brought her a good measure of popularity.
+Parra's two singles for EMI Odeon label, "Que Pena Siente el Alma" and "Verso por el Fin del Mundo," and "Casamiento de Negros" and "Verso por Padecimiento," brought her a good measure of popularity.

 Don Isaiah Angulo, a tenant farmer, taught her to play the guitarrón, a traditional Chilean guitar-like instrument with 25 strings.

 Along the way, Parra met Pablo Neruda, who introduced her to his friends.
 In 1970, he would dedicate the poem "Elegia para Cantar" to her.

 Between January and September 1954, Parra hosted the immensely successful radio program Sing Violeta Parra for Radio Chilena.
 The program was most often recorded in places where folk music was performed, such as her mother's restaurant in Barrancas.
-At the end of 1954, Parra participated in another folkloric program, for Radio Agriculture.
+At the end of 1954, Parra participated in another folkloric program for Radio Agriculture.